vapor/queues/README.md

 * equivalent to RecurrenceRule().atDayOfMonth(1)

 ### Evaluating Recurrence Rules
-You can find if a certain Date satisfies a RecurrenceRule

-`evaluate(date: Date) throws -> Bool`
+You can find if a certain Date satisfies a `RecurrenceRule` with: `evaluate(date: Date) throws -> Bool`

-You can find the next Date that will satisfy a RecurrenceRule with

-`resolveNextDateThatSatisfiesRule(date: Date) throws -> Date`
+You can find the next Date that will satisfy a `RecurrenceRule` with: `resolveNextDateThatSatisfiesRule(date: Date) throws -> Date`